0xio-xyz/Token-lists/README.md

 ### Quick Steps:

-1. Deploy your token on Octra Testnet
+1. Deploy your token on Octra Network
 2. Prepare your token logo (256x256 PNG)
 3. Fork this repository
 4. Add your token to `octra.tokenlist.json`